eternal-flame-AD/yume-pdq/README.md

 - The portable-simd kernel is adaptive to your platform architecture and falls back to scalar instructions if necessary, I have tested on Apple Silicon (NEON) and Google Pixel 9 Pro (SVE2), both results in 4x+ speedup over the generic auto-vectorized scalar kernel.
 - To use f32x8 AVX2 kernel, you need an x86_64 CPU with AVX2 and FMA support
 - To use f32x16 AVX512 kernel, you need an x86_64 CPU with AVX512F support
+- To use Vulkan matching backend, you need a Vulkan compute capable accelerator with at least enough memory to hold the entire vector database (~300MiB per 10 million hashes).

 ### Profiling